stateful/runme/README.md

 ## Feedback

 Let us know what you think via GitHub issues or submit a PR.
-Join the conversation [on Discord](https://discord.gg/MFtwcSvJsk).
+Join the conversation [on Discord](https://discord.gg/runme).
 We're looking forward to hear from you.

+## Community

+The Runme community is growing, join us!

+- Ask questions and be curious with us [on Discord](https://discord.gg/runme)
+- Read about real live Runme examples and use cases in [our blog](https://runme.dev/blog)
+- Meet the developers, learn about the roadmap and recent developments in our [Community Meetings](https://runme.dev/events)
+- Subscribe for updates to [our newsletter](https://runme.dev/list)

 ## Contributing

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information or just click on:

 [![Run with Runme](https://badgen.net/badge/Run%20with/Runme/5B3ADF?icon=https://runme.dev/img/logo.svg)](https://runme.dev/api/runme?repository=https%3A%2F%2Fgithub.com%2Fstateful%2Frunme.git&fileToOpen=CONTRIBUTING.md)

 ## LICENCE